This page is aimed at readers who've "heard something" about Arduinos... but not at lot. If that's you, read on.

 There are good prices and all sorts of Neat Stuff at the Wulfden site.
 The mini-prototyping breadboards are great for use with RBBBs. ($13 for 3, including p&p, at 7/09.)
 And, besides Things To Buy, you will also find useful tutorial material.

-Even before I had explored it in depth, having looked at a number of such devices over the years, I was very enthusiastic... and experience has only increased my enthusiasm.
+Even before I had explored the Arduino in depth, having looked at a number of such devices over the years, I was very enthusiastic... and experience has only increased my enthusiasm.
 They seem to have got many things "right".
 Long ago, they said they've produced 10,000 of them, so this isn't a limited product with a bleak future.
 The hardware and essential software is open source; you'll find legal clones available.
 (The "BoArdino" is one that appealed to me before I became "hooked" on the ModernDevice design.
 I liked the fact that, like the RBBB, it looked like it would be easy to use with prototyping boards.
 It is another of the designs that doesn't have the USB onboard... good, in my opinion.

 There's also the Modern Device BBB, for people who like their pins all on one side, so that breadboard space isn't lost under the Arduino.
 (Another alternative is to use TWO breadboards, one on each side of the DIL footprint Arduinos, like the Mini Pro.)